the Atlantic Coast near Dingle, County Kerry Ireland

 Dingle Harbor with St. Mary's Catholic Church in the background

 After a couple of wasted hours w/ this not-too-bright and slightly tipsy garage man, we stopped at Mr. Sean Moran's garage in Dingle town where I explained our situation.
 And Mr. Sean Moran took charge.
 Over the phone he berated Budget in Shannon for sending me out with a defective key, and then handed the phone to me.
-I told them that when my husband landed that evening he was to be given a new car at no charge.
-Furthermore, their defective rental was sitting out in front of the Annascaul Catholic Cemetery, locked with the broken stub of the key in the door (!), and they were welcome to come and get it at their convenience.
+I told them that when my husband landed that evening he was to be given a new rental car at no charge.
+Furthermore, their defective rental was sitting out in front of the Anascaul Catholic Cemetery, locked with the broken stub of the key in the car door (!), and they were welcome to come and get it at their convenience.
 And that is what happened.
 Craig was paged in the airport, received a new rental car, and met up with me the next day.
 We had a marvelous week together meeting my relatives and touring this most scenic spot in Ireland.
 We even took the St. Mary's Catholic Parish clerk (Padraig Lynch) on our day trip to Ballyferriter.
 He showed us amazing stuff that isn't in the tourist books.
-And as we passed Annascaul Cemetery on our way to the airport, Budget's troublesome car was gone.
+And as we passed Anascaul Cemetery on our way to the airport, Budget's troublesome car was gone.
 All turned out well!

 Ballyferriter is the westernmost point in Ireland, and in Europe; if you venture any further west you're in a boat on your way to America!